-In this campaign, we will send the same message to all users who qualify in your target audience.
-This message type is best for broadcast messages and for applications that don’t vary campaign communication based on differences between properties such as language, geography, or any other user properties.
+In this campaign, we send the same message to all users who qualify as your target audience.
+This message type is best for broadcast messages and for applications that do not vary campaign communication based on differences between properties such as language, geography, or any other user properties.

-Here, we will help you test up to 3 variants of a message to understand what type of message copy works best to get clicks from users.
+A/B testing helps you understand what type of message copy works best to get clicks from users.

-A/B tests allow you to test up to 3 message variants on a test group, and the variant that gets the most clicks is declared the winning variant and is automatically sent to the rest of your target audience.
+You can test up to three message variants on a test group and the variant that gets the most clicks is declared the winning variant and is automatically sent to the rest of your target audience.

-Creating multiple variants for a campaign (you can also auto-copy what is already present in a current variant).
+When you create multiple variants for a campaign, you can also auto-copy what is already present in a current variant.

-With Split Delivery, you can decide what percentage of your audience receives each message variant.
-We’ll deliver the messages in exactly this proportion for the duration of the campaign.
+With split delivery, you can decide what percentage of your audience receives each message variant for the duration of the campaign.

-For campaigns sent to Past Behavior Segments (grouping of users based on what they have done in the past), you have two options – launch the A/B test to a percentage of your target audience, or send out an absolute number of messages.
-In either case, we’ll deliver the variants equally to the test audience.
+For campaigns sent to Past Behavior Segments (grouping of users based on what they have done in the past), you have two options: launch the A/B test to a percentage of your target audience or send out an absolute number of messages.
+In either case, we deliver the variants equally to the test audience.

-- If you are testing three messages (Variant A, Variant B, Variant C).
+- If you are testing three messages (e.g., Variant A, Variant B, Variant C).

 - Variant A to 100,000 users.